 17. High Cliff State Park

 Geology, history, and fun – that’s what High Cliff State Park is about.
-Once you get to the destination, a bunch of typical, park-specific activities become available to you.

 You can start off the day by the beach and have a good swim in the beautiful Lake Winnebago.